 The more impressions you can consistently make with your fans at this time of the year, the more they will remember they like your retail shop, reinforcing their beliefs about why they chose your brand in the first place.

-And that can't be another message your email recipients received jammed with too many products, too many discounts, and too many images.
+And that can't be another message your email recipients receive jammed with too many products, discounts, and images.
 Keep it simple with one idea.